Kortessem

-Kortessem ([ˈkɔrtəsɛm]; Kotsoeve) is a municipality located in the Belgian province of Limburg near Hasselt.
+Kortessem ([ˈkɔrtəsɛm]; Kotsoeve) is a former municipality located in the Belgian province of Limburg near Hasselt.
 On January 1, 2006, Kortessem had a total population of 8,074.
-The total area is 33.90 km² which gives a population density of 238 inhabitants per km².
+The total area is 33.90 km2 which gives a population density of 238 inhabitants per km2.

-The municipality consists of the following sub-municipalities: Kortessem, Guigoven, Vliermaal, Vliermaalroot, and Wintershoven.
+The former municipality consisted of the following sub-municipalities: Kortessem, Guigoven, Vliermaal, Vliermaalroot, and Wintershoven.

 Up until its destruction by a storm in 2009, Kortessem was the home of the Onzelievehereboom: a 1200-year-old oak.

 Since 16 May 2014 Herman Van Rompuy is an honorary citizen.